Free Florida Divorce Calculators & Family Law Tools

 Estimate monthly child support under Fla.
 Stat. § 61.30 — combined net income, number of children, time-sharing (the 1.5× gross-up at 20%+ overnights), plus add-ons for health insurance and child care.

-Open the Child Support CalculatorHow to Use These Calculators
+Get the Free GuideHow to Use These Calculators

 Each tool runs in your browser and updates as you type.
 Nothing is sent to a server and nothing is stored.
 The math follows the structure set in the Florida Statutes, but uses planning-grade approximations of the published schedules.
 Treat the result as a realistic estimate, not a court order.